googlesamples/identity-appflip-tester-ios/README.md

 1. Open Config.plist and edit the following values:
    - `appFlipLinkAddress`: Universal link URL configured with App Flip for your app
    - `clientID`: Client identifier configured with App Flip for your app
-   - `scope`: Optional additional auth scopes configured with App Flip for your app
+   - `scope`: Optional additional auth scopes configured with App Flip for your app.
+Multiple scopes can be added using `+` spacing, e.g. `scope1+scope2`.
    - `redirectUri`: Universal link URL to return to the test tool app (configured using the above steps)